 It did not work, but it did clear his eyes enough for him to notice something.
 It wasn’t the paw or the little boot it was inside.
 It was the tail.
 The tail needed to be higher.
 A higher tail looked more intelligent.
 Yes.
 He was so sure that he didn’t even need the ability to erase.
 He picked up a fresh sheet of paper, perfect invented-nothing that made room for everything that was W.Z.
 Opry, and got out his pen and inkwell.

 He redrew the ferret and this time he put the tail higher.
 He knew he was on to something.
 His art teacher always told him his weasels looked like pickles, but the higher tail straightened out the rest of his posture.
 Definitely a ferret and not a pickle.
 He still needed something.
 W.Z. already had a name picked out, already had a story, but the character needed physical completeness.
 What little piece of identity was still rolling around at the bottom of his imagination?
 What had escaped the mesh of his net?
 Ah yes, there it was.
-Just a few black lines curled wetly around each other to hide.
+Just a few black lines curled wetly around each other, trying to hide.

 W.Z. added two short but flexible lines to the end of the tail, like two little oak switches.
 It turned the tail into the letter F. F for Feisty.
 No sooner had he added the feature than his creation thanked him.
 The inky ferret moved.
 It looked right at him and waved.
 It smiled big.
 A normal person would not believe their eyes, but W.Z. had wanted this for too long to pause for something as pointless as disbelief.
 He smiled the biggest smile of his life and waved back.